Skip to content

 Standing on the Shoulders of Giants

-• Spring Boot — The decorator-driven DI model (@Service, @Controller, @Autowired, @Inject) that makes KickJS feel familiar to Java developers came directly from studying Spring's elegant approach to inversion of control.
+• Spring Boot — The adaptable DI model that makes KickJS feel familiar to Java developers.
+Elegant inversion of control with clear, declarative patterns.

 • NestJS — Proved that decorators and DI can work beautifully in TypeScript.
-KickJS borrows from its module system and guard patterns while staying closer to Express's simplicity.
+Module system and guard patterns that scale from small APIs to large applications.

-• Laravel — The artisan CLI (kick new, kick g, kick tinker), the adapter philosophy, and the idea that a framework should ship with everything you need — auth, mail, queues, caching, scheduling — all trace back to Laravel's "batteries included" approach.
+• Laravel — The idea that a framework should ship with everything you need — auth, mail, queues, caching, scheduling.
+Plus an artisan-inspired CLI that scaffolds entire features.

-• Vue.js — The reactivity system (ref, computed, watch) in KickJS is directly inspired by Vue's Composition API.
-Vue proved that reactivity isn't just for the frontend.
+• Vue.js — The Composition API proved that reactivity isn't just for the frontend.
+Clean, composable state management that works anywhere.

-• Express.js — KickJS is built on Express 5, not instead of it.
-Express is the foundation — KickJS adds structure on top without hiding it.
+• Express.js — The foundation.
+KickJS is built on Express 5, not instead of it.
+We add structure on top without hiding the tool underneath.

 The Philosophy